 - The MUSA Museum Startgalerie Artothek has free entry

-- Outdoor art - there are plenty of art to see outside in Vienna.
-For example the MuseumsQuartier is full of sculptures, and Hundertwasser village is worth walking around.
+- Outdoor art - there is plenty of art to see outside in Vienna.
+For example, the MuseumsQuartier is full of sculptures, and Hundertwasser village is worth walking around.

 Is It Worth Paying?

-I have provided information above about what you can do for free in Vienna and some options.
+I have provided information above about the free options in Vienna.
 However many of the paying Art Galleries and Museums in Vienna are excellent, and it is worth paying to visit some of them if you are interested in art.
 Some famous Austrian artists are Schiele, Klimt and Hundertwasser.
+You can also see works by the artists Bruegal and Albrecht Dürer.

-Given the number of galleries what I would recommend doing research beforehand so you can decide which ones you really want to go and see.
-Unless you are going on a really long trip it will be difficult and expensive to go to all the excellent art.
+Given the number of galleries, I recommend researching before you arrive so you can decide what you really want to go and see.
+Unless you are going on a long trip it will be difficult and expensive to go to all the excellent art.
 If you have a budget you need to prioritise.

-A few hundred yards away from this there is the KunstHausWien.
-It will cost you to see the exhibitions, but you can go inside and have a look at the ground floor without paying.
-This includes a water fountain where the water goes up the way rather than down!
+A few hundred yards away from this, you can find the KunstHausWien, an art gallery designed by Hundertwasser.
+It will cost to see the exhibitions, but you can go inside and look at the ground floor without paying.
+The ground floor includes a water fountain where the water goes up the way rather than down!

 What Have I Missed?